judcole/twitter-api-java/README.md

 ### 4.1.
 Setup

-- Create an environment variable `STREAM_BEARER_TOKEN` with your Twitter API bearer token
+- Create an environment variable `STREAM_BEARER_TOKEN` with your Twitter API bearer token.
-- Load the source folder(s) into your favorite IDE
+- Load the source folder(s) into your favorite IDE and run them.

+### Implementation Notes

+- It was not mentioned in the specification but Twitter tags are NOT case sensitive, so hashtags must be counted as equal when they only differ by case.

 ### 4.2.
 Manual Testing